Tiphainejh/hanja/readme.md

 # TODO
 - [ ] Add functionality to search korean text even if its not full
+- [ ] Add audio and other values to the DB

 ### 1. **Creation of the database**